Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 select person.name, person.id from person inner join person_images as pi on person.id = pi.person_id where image_name = 'hannibal_2.jpg';
 ~~~

-The gRPC call return the id of the person which is than used to update the image's `person` column.
+The gRPC call returns the id of the person which is than used to update the image's `person` column.

 ## NSQ